 Is Anthem’s vendor, LiveHealth Online, prepared for the number of visits that will increase to telehealth?

 As there is a heightened awareness of COVID-19 and more cases are being diagnosed in the United States, LiveHealth Online is increasing physician availability and stands ready to have doctors available to see the increase in patients, while maintaining reasonable wait times.

 What is the best way that providers can get information to Anthem’s members on Anthem’s alternative virtual care offerings?

-Anthem.com/ca is a great resource for members and providers with questions and are being updated regularly.
+Anthem.com/ca and Anthem’s COVID-19 site (https://www.anthem.com/ca/coronavirus/) are great resources for members with questions and are being updated regularly.

 Anthem members have access to telehealth 24/7 through LiveHealth Online.
 Members can access LiveHealth Online at https://livehealthonline.com/ or by downloading the LiveHealth Online app from the App Store or Google Play.

 Anthem members also can call the Anthem 24/7 NurseLine at the number listed on their Anthem ID card to speak with a registered nurse about health questions.

 As of March 17, 2020 Anthem and its delegated entities will waive, until further notice, any member cost share for telehealth or telephonic visits provided by in-network provider, including visits for mental health, for our fully insured employer, individual, Medicare and Medicaid plans.
 Cost shares will be waived for members using Anthem’s telemedicine service, LiveHealth Online, as well as care received from other telehealth providers.
 Self-insured plan sponsors will have the choice to participate.